cuba-platform/multitenancy-addon/README.md

 During login, tenant user session receives session attribute `tenant_id` from Tenant entity.
 Whenever tenant user creates tenant-specific entity system assigns tenant_id to the newly created entity automatically.

 (For implementation see `MtUserSessionManager` and `MtEclipseLinkDescriptorEventListener`)

+Developer can add 'tenantId' attribute to tenant-specific entities screens, which can be useful for QA and for global administrators.
+'tenantId' column/field will be hidden from tenant users as long as 'tenantId' attribute is marked with '@TenantId' annotation in the entity code.